cansyl/DRUIDom/README.md

 Doğan, T., Akhan, E., Baumann, M., Koyas, A., Atas, H., Baxendale, I., Martin, M., Cetin-Atalay, R. (2021).
 Protein Domain-Based Prediction of Compound–Target Interactions and Experimental Validation on LIM Kinases. *bioRxiv* ... .

-## Programming Environment
+## Programming Environment & Files

 All analyses and computation in this study (available through: 'DRUIDom_Source_Code.m') were carried out in MATLAB by The MathWorks.

-Contact: tuncadogan@hacettepe.edu.tr

 Large files (> 25 Mb) that could not be uploaded to the repository are available [here](https://drive.google.com/file/d/1aQ3t93LD6H3R4aKzVsMqSnzDTvaKsxsS/view?usp=sharing)

+## Contact

+For inquiries please contact: tuncadogan@hacettepe.edu.tr, tuncadogan@gmail.com

 ## License